Macquarie University staff seasonal influenza vaccine

 Both COVID-19 and the influenza virus can spread from person to person.
 Tiny droplets containing the viruses can pass from someone with the infection to someone else, typically through the nose and mouth via coughing and sneezing.
 People with either infection can pass the infection on before they show any symptoms.

-People should stay at least two metres away from anyone coughing or sneezing to help prevent the transmission of infections.
+People should stay at least 1.5 metres away from anyone coughing or sneezing to help prevent the transmission of infections.

 How can you prevent contracting and spreading COVID-19 and the flu?

 The most effective way of preventing influenza is through vaccination.
 There are many different strains of influenza and they vary each season.
 Doctors will try to predict what strains will be most common each winter to select the right vaccine components.
 Annual influenza vaccination is recommended for everyone over six months of age.

 The best way to prevent spreading both the influenza and COVID-19 viruses includes: